9mm Handguns & Pistols

 Unlike most pistol cartridges, the 9mm cartridge has a slightly tapered casing.
 When stacking bullets side by side, notice the spacing difference between the bottom of the casing and the top.
 This increases the reliability and accuracy of feeding ammo from the magazine into the firearm, allowing it to happen quickly and without fail.

-9mm ammunition has become wildly popular, leading to an incalculable number of varieties due to the wide range of projectiles available.
+9mm ammunition has become wildly popular, leading to an incalculable number of varieties and wide range of projectiles available.
 Projectile weights can be as low as 65 grains and as heavy as 158 grains, depending on the application.
 The most popular grain weights for training and defensive purposes include 115gr, 124gr, and 147gr.

 The Development of the 9mm Cartridge